section-engineering-education/engineering-education/content/articles/socket-programming-in-java/index.md

 > If the port is already in use, the application may result in an error.
 To solve this issue, change the port number to a unique value.

 ### Conclusion
 In this tutorial, we learned about sockets and the TCP/IP protocol.
 We specifically covered the fundamentals of socket programming in Java.

 Furthermore, we discussed how data flow and client/server interactions work.
 You can, therefore, use this knowledge to build other highly productive applications.

+Happy coding!

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/content/authors/michael-barasa/)